|

 chops).He also makes excellent lakerda

-(raw marinated tuna), and fried
+(raw marinated tuna, maybe the best I have had), and fried

-stuffed zuchini flowers.
+stuffed zucchini flowers. |

 The hidden gem in this area is the Liota Taverna which is a former cafeneon in the small village of Liota which overlooks Gavatha and Campo Antissa on an olive tree filled hill.
-The restaurant which sits in the shade of a 500 year old platanos tree, next to a supposedly magical spring that cured an Anatolian princess from leprosy and across the street from a mystical Byzantine church, serves the best paidaikia (lamb chops) on
+The restaurant which sits in the shade of a 500 year old platanos tree, next to a supposedly magical spring that cured an

 the island, or so they say.
 I have never tasted better so I am incclined to agree.
 You won't find a more pleasant place on the island for lunch and dinner here is special especially on weekend nights when people come from Antissa and Vatousa for their grilled meats, large and tasty salads, vleeta (domesticated wild greens), grilled lado-tiri (cheese) and some of the best fried potatoes you will have anywhere.